-Liver disease can often be managed with lifestyle modifications.
+People can often manage liver disease with lifestyle modifications.
 However, a doctor may also prescribe medications or recommend surgery to remove part of the liver.

 People with severe burns will require treatment in the hospital to prevent infection and shock if necessary.
 If severe burns cause high MCHC, doctors will likely order blood transfusions.

-In many cases, making nutritional changes may be sufficient treatment.
-In some cases, a person may require a blood transfusion or even surgery.
+In many cases, making dietary changes to include more vitamin B-12 and folate may be sufficient treatment.
+Sometimes, a person may require a blood transfusion or even surgery.